smdn/Smdn.Net.MuninNode/README.md

 If you want to integrate with .NET Generic Host, especially if you want to implement Munin-Node running as a **Windows Services** or **systemd unit**, you can use this extension library.
 See [this example](./examples/Smdn.Net.MuninNode.Hosting/getting-started/) for detail.

 # Usage
-To use the released packge, add `<PackageReference>` to the project file.
+To use the released package, add `<PackageReference>` to the project file.

 ```xml
   <ItemGroup>